cmb69/realblog_xh/README.md

 The feed icon is designed by [Anomie](https://en.wikipedia.org/wiki/User:Anomie).
 Many thanks for releasing it under GPL.

-This plugin uses material icons from [Google](https://fonts.google.com/icons?selected=Material+Icons) and free applications icons from [Aha-Soft](http://www.aha-soft.com/).
+This plugin uses material icons from [Google](https://fonts.google.com/icons?selected=Material+Icons).
 Many thanks for making these icons freely available.

 Many thanks to the community at the